nickoala/openrv/homography/README.md

 However, points are represented differently on the two planes.

-On the image, `(0, 0)` is at top-left. `X` increases going right, `Y` increases going down. `X` and `Y` are never negative.
-Points are written X-first, i.e. `(X, Y)`.
+On the image, `(0, 0)` is at top-left. `X` increases going right, `Y` increases going down.
+Points are written as `(X, Y)`.

 The floor coordinate system is up to you to invent.
 Since this is my tutorial, you get to follow mine.
 I think of a position on the floor as:

 1. how far ahead it is in front of the robot.

 2. how far it is to the left or right of the robot.
+I treat right as positive, left as negative, zero along the middle.

 We go `(forward, sideway)`.
 For example:
 - `(1, 2)` means 1 unit forward, 2 units right